-The Tuna Division of ASFII has positioned itself as a supplier of canned tuna to a wide range of buyers and agents.
-Most of the products are finished and labeled, and are ready for shipment to their respective end-destinations.
-ASFII diversified product line.
-Pouched tuna options and frozen tuna loins were added to its product line for the export market while premium canned tuna and salmon lines consisting of seven variants under the Bay of Gold brand were added for the market.
-Bay of Gold is present in select supermarkets in the Philippines.
-They now available are also on Lazada and Shopee.
+ASFII's Tuna division has established itself as a leading supplier of canned tuna to a diverse range of buyers and agents.
+The majority of its products are finished, labeled, and are ready for shipment to their respective destinations.
+In order to expand its offerings, the company has diversified its product line.
+It had added tuna in pouches and frozen tuna loins to its product line for the export market, while also introducing premium canned tuna and salmon lines under the Bay of Gold brand for the local market.
+Bay of Gold is select supermarkets in the Philippines.

-At present, canned tuna is sold in both domestic and export markets while frozen tuna loins and pouched tuna products are sold in the export market.
+At present, canned tuna is sold in both At present, canned tuna is sold in both domestic and export markets while frozen tuna loins and pouched tuna products are sold in the export market.
 Fishmeal, meanwhile, is sold mainly to the domestic market.